 How does DigitMarketTM API Manager compare with its competitors in functionality?

-Following are the three main aspects that differentiate our products:
+Following are the three main aspects that differentiate our API manager tools:

-- Product Engineering and SI under one roof – Our product engineering and SI work very closely that enables a tighter-feedback loop.
+- Product Engineering and SI under one roof – Our product engineering and SI work very closely which enables a tighter feedback loop.
 Customers get the benefit in terms of rapid delivery of features/enhancements.

-- White-label / Distribution model for Enterprise Customers - Our products are designed to be multi-tenant that allows enterprise customers to distribute / provide cloud access as a rebranded enterprise offering.
+- White-label / Distribution model for Enterprise Customers - Our API manager tools are designed to be multi-tenant that allows enterprise customers to distribute/provide cloud access as a rebranded enterprise offering.